-The payment of the lump sum into the Trust will be paid free from income tax if you die before age 75 and it is within your available Lump Sum and Death Benefit Allowance but were you to die after 75 the income tax rate deducted on entering the Trust is 45%.
+The payment of the lump sum into the Trust will be paid free from income tax if you die before age 75 and, if paid from funds crystallised after 5 April 2024, it is within your available Lump Sum and Death Benefit Allowance but were you to die after 75 the income tax rate deducted on entering the Trust is 45%.
 Any beneficiary receiving a payment from the trust then receives a corresponding tax credit that they can offset against their own income tax liabilities.